dioniok/sap-fiori-training/Day4_Exercise_Formatters_3.md

-# Day 4 Exercise - 3
+# Session 4 Exercise - 3
-This is a reference of Code for Day 4 Exercise.
+This is a reference of Code for Session 4 Exercise.

-## Day 4 Exercise – Formatters
+## Session 4 Exercise – Formatters
 In this exercise we will add a new Column Required Date and change the date pattern.

 ### Add new i18n text for Column Required Date